bhavyaaggarwal24/v-observablehq-comparative-analysis/README.md

 This story firstly talks about how population growth has been in selected countries and is analyzed observationally.
 It then moved on to literacy rates by analyzing the school enrollment rate across countries.
 After School enrollment analysis, the story tells how the employment rate was and the types of employment the population was mostly engaged in.

 And finally, it shows the GDP growth of the country after analyzing GDP per capita and GDP per person employed.

+This data has been chosen from The World Bank Databases and the database is Jobs(https://databank.worldbank.org/source/jobs).